devmuhammadbilal/SnifflePetsOld/client/README.md

 Since GoDaddy does not update automatically like Vercel, a developer must manually bundle the code and upload it every time a change is made.

 **Step 1: Create the Production Build**
-Open the project in your terminal and run:
+Open your terminal, make sure you are inside the `client` folder (`cd client`), and run:
 `npm run build`
-This compresses the entire application into a single folder named `dist`.
+This compresses the entire application into a single folder named `dist` inside your client directory.

 **Step 2: Zip the Files**
 Open the new `dist` folder on your computer.
 Select **all the files inside it** (do not zip the folder itself, just the contents inside) and compress them into a `.zip` file.